CodeFromAnywhere/react-with-native/packages/react-with-native-store/README.md

 # useStore

-Simple localStorage/asyncStorage-based and fully typed redux replacement with global persisted storage by default for react and react-native apps.
+These 163 lines of code without dependencies make it possible to get a simple localStorage/asyncStorage-based and fully typed redux replacement with global persisted storage by default for react and react-native apps.

 ## Installation